YumnaZai/YumnaZai/README.md

 My name is Yumna, and I'm an undergraduate  interested in all things related to AI & DataScience!

-- 🔭 I’m currently working on buliding a classification model related to sentiment analysis
+- 🔭 I’m currently working on buliding a convolutional model
 - 🌱 I’m currently learning how to build AI agents

 <!--